Life long change starts with small decisions.

 Meat is calorie dense and often contains added salt, chemicals, and raises your cholesterol.
 It also lacks much needed antioxidants, phytonutrients, vitamins, and minerals that plants have.
-These are needed for fueling and healing the body.
-Cutting the amount of meat on your plate will eliminate some excess calories and make room on your plate (and in your stomach) for more vegetables.
+These are essential for fueling and healing the body.
+Cutting the amount of meat on your plate will eliminate some excess calories and make room for more vegetables.

 Vegetables are loaded with the nutrients to nourish you.
 If you hope to also lose weight this is a great way to decrease excess calories.
-You can eat as many vegetables as you want and never worry about calories because they're mostly water.
-Eating vegetables doesn't have to be bland either.
-You can make this Perfect Fall Vegetable Soup or even these Healthy Air Fryer Onion Rings.
+You can eat as many vegetables as you want and never worry about calories because they’re mostly water.
+Eating vegetables doesn’t have to be bland either.
+Check out the recipes section for inspiration.

 2. Don’t keep temptation in the house

 Plain and simple: if it’s there you’re going to eat it.
 Why test your will power by keeping your favorite goodies just a few feet away.
 By only keeping healthy food available you’ll be more likely to reach for better options.
 This has been so helpful in my own journey!
 It’s forced me to curve my sweet tooth with healthier treats such as a Homemade Reece’s Peanut Butter Cup.

 When you do get that serious craving that you can’t stop thinking about—go get it.
 Make this the exception not the rule.
 But sometimes just the effort of getting out of the house to get that thing is enough for you to reconsider and decide you’d rather stay home and eat an apple 😉